-PERQUIMANS COUNTY, NC — Several people in the Long View Estates community were taken to the hospital in the wake of severe storms Monday morning, according to Perquimans County Emergency Services.
+PERQUIMANS COUNTY, NC — Eight people in the Long View Estates community were taken to the hospital after an EF-1 tornado struck the Woodville, NC, area Monday morning, according to Perquimans County Emergency Services.

 Emergency Services confirmed to News 3 that the storms damaged at least 13 mobile homes, three of which were demolished — not all of the homes were believed to be occupied.

-News 3's Kelsey Jones interviewed Laquasia Hughes, a mother who lost her home in the storm.
+Laquasia Hughes is a mother who lost her home in the storm.
 Despite the loss, she expressed gratitude that her family was unharmed.

 “I have no idea how we’re not like [injured]," Hughes said.
 "It’s just no other way to say it other than that [God] was definitely with us.”

-Public safety and utility crews are on the scene, and County Damage Assessment Teams are currently headed to Perquimans County.
-Access to the neighborhood is restricted to non-residents.
+Public safety and utility crew, and County Damage Assessment Teams were present in Perquimans County.
+Access to the neighborhood was restricted to non-residents.

 According to Pasquotank-Camden Emergency Management’s Facebook, Perquimans County Emergency Services and the Inter-County Volunteer Fire Department responded.

-This is a developing story — News 3 has a crew headed to the scene and will continue to update this page.
+This is a developing story — News 3 will continue to update this page.